smcclab/smc-course/_workshops/06-interfaces.md

 whole thing with its [own conference and everything](https://www.nime.org).

 This week we'll think more specifically about what it means to design a good interface for a LENS instrument.
+In computing more generally, interface design (or UX, or Human-Computer Interaction) is a topic which many people have thought a lot about over many years.
+There's even a [course you can take](https://programsandcourses.anu.edu.au/course/COMP3900) on the subject.

 {:.diary-provocation-box}